mahfooz-code/hive-tutorial/README.md

 **WHAT ARE THE DIFFERENT TABLES AVAILABLE IN HIVE?**

 There are two types of tables available in Hive – managed and external.

+**IS THERE A DATA TYPE IN HIVE TO STORE DATE INFORMATION?**

+The TIMESTAMP data type in Hive stores all data information in the java.sql.timestamp format.

+**WHY IS PARTITIONING USED IN HIVE?**

+Partitioning is used in Hive as it allows for the reduction of query latency.

+Instead of scanning entire tables, only relevant partitions and corresponding datasets are scanned.

+**WHAT ARE THE HIVE COLLECTION DATA TYPES?**

+ARRAY, MAP, AND STRUCT are the three Hive collection data types.

 # ****Driver****